 #6 Splunk

-Splunk is the only full-stack, analytics-powered, and OpenTelemetry-native observability solution for looking up, tracking, and analyzing data that is produced by machines.
-Regardless of whether you use packaged, on-premises applications or cloud-native web applications, Splunk provides end-to-end insight across your stack.
+Splunk is the only full-stack, analytics-powered, and OpenTelemetry-native observability tool for looking up, tracking, and analyzing machine-produced data.
+Whether you use packaged, on-premises applications or cloud-native observability web applications, Splunk provides end-to-end insight across your stack.

 The platform offers a high-level view of the functionality and efficiency of applications and services.
 Additionally, it enables users to conduct more thorough investigations to aid outage prediction and quickly identify a problem's main cause.